Inflatable rat: History

+It is used by unions also in Australia, Canada and Israel.

 Appearance

 While the inflatable rat sometimes varies in appearance and size, it generally features large teeth and grotesque features, particularly a scabby belly.

 As of 2003, the rats ranged from 6 to 30 ft tall, but 12 ft is the most popular height due to local laws limiting the height of inflatable objects on display.

-In 2018, a local with the Laborers' International Union of North America in Grand Chute, Wisconsin attempted to circumvent the town's strict sign ordinance, which had an exemption for holiday decorations, by making Scabby wear a Santa hat.

 Popular culture

 Scabby had a cameo appearance in an episode of The Sopranos in 2002, acquired through the unionized crew's theatrical Teamsters Union.

 In November 2024, an art exhibition called Scabby: A Rat About Town by artist Marlene Hausegger at Open Source Gallery in Brooklyn featured the inflatable rat and highlighted recent labor struggles.

 Similar actions

+Since August 2017, Trumpy the Rat, an inflatable caricature of Donald Trump as a rat has been used to protest.

 In October 2018, Nelson Saiers installed a 9-foot inflatable rat covered with bitcoin references and code in front of the Federal Reserve Bank of New York as an homage to bitcoin.
 In September 2024, a smaller version of the rat was placed at Sans Souci Cottage on Jekyll Island, the location of a 1910 meeting that led to the creation of the Federal Reserve System.

 In 2024, Teamsters in Rhode Island, Massachusetts and Philadelphia brought a giant inflatable pig with a bag of money, cigar and CEO badge to their pickets outside the Amazon Fulfillment Center.

 In 2025, New York State Public Employees Federation debuted a giant inflatable Bull (dubbed the Inflate-a-Bull) as part of a campaign to combat workplace bullying.